rudyoyen/cStore/README.md

 ### Requirements

-This is Ruby application.
+This is a Ruby application.
 If you do not already have Ruby, you can dowload the latest here: https://www.ruby-lang.org/en/downloads/
 This will also allow you to install gems.

 ### Set Up

-Once you have Ruby installed, you will need install any dependencies.
-In this case it is only a RSpec.
-If you don't have the Bundler gem already installed, first run the following command from the root directory
+Once you have Ruby installed, you will need install the gems for the project.
+In this case it is only RSpec.
+If you don't have the Bundler gem already installed, from the root directory first run the command:

-`gem bundle install`
+`gem install bundler`

-If you already have Bundler installed, simply run the following command from the root directory
+If you already have Bundler installed, simply run:

 `bundle install`

-This will install our gems for us.

 ### Run